 The DCE will make every attempt to contact the student and their clinical instructor at least once during a rotation.
 This contact can be made by phone, video conference, email, or in person.
-The DCE will make every attempt to visit a student at least one time over the course of their four clinical rotations or three clinical rotations for the incoming cohort and class of 2025 Fall.
+The DCE will make every attempt to visit a student at least one time over the course of their three clinical rotations.